-> Based on his reading of Vincenzo's Dialogo modern composers were the ones representing the old-fashioned polyphonic style.
+Based on his reading of Vincenzo's Dialogo modern composers were for Kepler the ones representing the old-fashioned polyphonic style.

-> |The incipit A moving and singing earth redolent of human misery.
+|The incipit A moving and singing earth redolent of human misery.

-> Or should we qualify the drawn parallels and similarities between this motet and the world as meaningful poetry - not as much as poetry by di Lasso but as Kepler's?
+Or should we qualify the drawn correspondences between this motet and the world as meaningful poetry - not as much as poetry by di Lasso but as Kepler's?

-> In me transierunt - Orlando di Lasso
+In me transierunt - Orlando di Lasso

 Il secondo libro Intabolatura di liuto di Melchior Neysidler 1566